mkarner07/mkarner07.github.io/_posts/2024/2024-05-12-A-Definition-of-Luck.md

 date: 2024-05-12
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System

 tags:
-  - Management and Leadership
+  - Leadership as a System
   - Designing Your Life
   - Reading
   - Happiness